MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - Volume (integer): A value between 0 and 100 for the loudness of the system audio.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

 Return Values
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

+## Alpha - Locomotion

+### Halt - ALPHA

+Stops all motor controllers, including drive motor, head/neck, and arm (for Misty II).

+Endpoint: POST {robot-ip-address}/api/alpha/robot/halt

+Parameters
+* None

+Return Values
+* None

+## Alpha - Information

+### GetAlphaHelp - ALPHA

+Obtains information about a specified alpha API command.
+Calling `GetAlphaHelp` with no parameters returns a list of all available alpha API commands.

+Endpoint:

+* GET {robot-ip-address}/api/alpha/info/help for a list of alpha commands and endpoints.
+* GET {robot-ip-address}/api/alpha/help?command=endpoint/path for information on a specific alpha endpoint.
+Example: `{robot-ip-address}/api/alpha/info/help?command=audio/file`

+Parameters
+* None

+Return Values
+* Result (string) - A string in JSON format containing the requested help information.

 ## Alpha - Mapping & Tracking